syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 document.Close()

 {% endhighlight %}

 {% endtabs %}

 ## Working with Word document properties

 Document properties, also known as metadata, are details about a file that describe or identify it.
 You can also define the additional custom document properties for the documents by using DocIO Document properties that are classified as two categories.

-* Built-in DocumentProperties - includes details such as title, author name, subject, and keywords that identify the document's topic or contents.
+* Built-in document properties - includes details such as title, author name, subject, and keywords that identify the document's topic or contents.
-* Custom Document properties - defines the user-defined document properties
+* Custom document properties - defines the user-defined document properties.

 ### Built-in document properties

-The Built-in document properties of a word document is represented by WordDocument.BuiltinDocumentProperties object.
+The Built-in document properties of a word document is represented by `BuiltinDocumentProperties` property of `WordDocument` class.
 The following code example illustrates how to access and modify the Built-in document properties of the document.

 {% tabs %}

 {% highlight c# %}

+//Opens an existing Word document

 WordDocument document = new WordDocument(inputFileName);